 Joan-Elisse represents clients in a wide variety of industries, including finance and banking, publishing, entertainment, broadcasting, pharmaceuticals, chemicals, manufacturing, hospitality and energy.
 She works with entrepreneurs developing US businesses, and also works on behalf of US citizens and foreign nationals to obtain visas for other countries.

 Joan-Elisse has written and lectured on business immigration topics for many different audiences.
 She has written articles on foreign hiring for Human Resource Executive Immigration Advisor and Management News, and was recently interviewed for Realtor magazine regarding EB5 foreign investments in real estate projects.
 Her article on employer sanctions and I-9 compliance was recently published in Bloomberg BNA – Workplace Immigration Report.
 She has been a featured speaker at human resources conferences and meetings sponsored by a number of clients.
 Joan-Elisse was a guest lecturer in 2012 and 2014 for Northwestern University School of Law’s Tax LLM Program for the International Estate Planning course.

-Chambers USA, 2008-2018 including being short-listed at the 2014 Women in Law Awards for Outstanding Contribution: Pro Bono Work
+- Chambers USA, 2008 to 2022, including being short-listed at the 2014 Women in Law Awards for Outstanding Contribution: Pro Bono Work

 - American Immigration Lawyers Association, New York Chapter, past co-chair of the Corporate Practice Committee, and current member of the National Pro Bono Services Committee and the liaison subcommittee on Unauthorized Practice of Law